 Another interesting perk of Square Cash is that it comes with its own Visa Debit card.
 The card is linked to your Square Cash balance, and makes it safe to make actual purchases with that balance.

 Pros: This service is easy to use, and you have the option to handle money directly in your Square Cash account or send it to your bank account.
 For a 1% fee, you can use an Instant Deposit to get money in your bank account right away.
 Or if you need money to spend, you can just use the attached debit card to spend directly from your Square Cash account.

 Cons: Square requires a bit more security if you’re sending larger amounts of cash.
-If you send more than $250 in one week, the app will ask for personally identifying information like the last for digits of your Social Security number.
+If you send more than $250 in one week, the app will ask for personally-identifying information like the last four digits of your Social Security number.
 Once you’ve given this information, though, your limit will be raised to $2,500 for that week in most states.

 Whether splitting a dinner bill with friends or paying your landlord for the month’s rent, Square Cash is the easiest way to send money.
 Cash is available for both personal and business use.

 $Cashtags: Square markets this unique feature as a “virtual tip jar.”
 You can use these to receive payments from outside of the Square app.
 You’ll create your own personal $Cashtag that links to a Square URL.
 Then you can give out the URL to people who want to send you cash.
 You can use it to split payments or even to receive tips from your website, artwork, or whatever other endeavor you have going on.